-This is a classic hot milk sponge cake that yields a light, deliciously tender crumb is complemented by a fragrant orange buttercream made from fresh orange juice and Grand Marnier.
+This is a classic hot milk sponge cake that yields a light, deliciously tender crumb is complemented by a fragrant orange Italian meringue buttercream made with fresh orange juice and Grand Marnier.

 Last few days have been stressful and busy and lost in paperwork.
 There have been visa issues, lawyer meetings, laptop troubles, digital marketing class assignments and ongoing summer travel plans.
 We have been all over the place.
 I have missed blog deadlines, had awful baking disasters, yucky kitchen mess to clean up and missed a few posts.
 Basically, when my head is not in the game, best to avoid baking because I screw up and then I sulk for hours over whatever rubbish came out of the oven.
 Bad vibes everywhere!
 Not good at all.

-But then this hot milk sponge cake which was on my calendar for this week, came out of the oven smelling scrumptious, looking golden and feeling moist and the crumbs tasted so tasty!
+But then this hot milk sponge cake which was on my calendar for this week, came out of the oven smelling scrumptious, looking golden and moist and the crumbs tasted so good!
 I found myself, nibbling at the crumbs mindlessly while the cakes were cooling.
-It is a rich, buttery tasting milk sponge cake.
+It is a rich, buttery tasting hot milk sponge.
 I adapted the recipe from Baking Bites

 I don’t know how my brain came up with the Orange Italian Meringue Buttercream.
 Maybe I saw oranges while grocery shopping.
 It did not find many recipes in my 1 minutes Google search so I kind of winged it.
 Oh I did come across this Orange Chiffon cake with Orange Almond Buttercream on Edible Mosaic.
 Have to try it.
 Also having made Swiss Buttercream just last week, I definitely felt more confident and audacious.
 It turned out good, thick and very silky and very buttery.
 But I realize now, I do love the Swiss buttercream more.
 I really can eat it by the spoonful.
 Apologies to all the Italians!

-All together this combination works well – the dense sponge and the buttery orange-y filling.
+All together this combination works well – the rich hot milk sponge and the silky orange-y filling.
 My mom will love this one.
 She loves her orange candies – more than chocolate.
 Do not understand that!!
 Here is the recipe..